ijlee2/codemod-utils/tutorials/ember-codemod-rename-test-modules/03-sketch-out-the-solution.md

 Actually, the problem is more complex, because the `tests/integration` folder can include tests for a component, helper, or modifier (3 entity types), whereas the `tests/unit` folder can include tests for an adapter, controller, initializer, instance initializer, mixin, model, route, serializer, service, and utility (10 entity types).

-What if the end-developer's project follows the pod layout or has named their test files incorrectly?
-For example, instead of the usual `tests/integration/ui/page-test.ts`, the test module for the `<Ui::Page>` component lives in `tests/integration/page-test.ts` or `tests/integration/ui-page-test.ts`.
+What if the end-developer's project follows the pod layout or named their test files incorrectly?
+For example, instead of the usual `tests/integration/components/ui/page-test.ts`, the test module for the `<Ui::Page>` component lives in `tests/integration/components/page-test.ts` or `tests/integration/components/ui-page-test.ts`.

 Where, O where, do we start?